Jewish symbolism: On wimpels

 Jewish symbols are prevalent on wimpels; Torah binders made from the cloth used to swaddle a child on his Brit Milah.
 Common themes and symbols are linked to positive wishes for the life of the child.

 On Ashkenazi Torah binders, the inscriptions often follow the same pattern.
 After naming the son then the father and other relevant data, a standardised saying follows; the boy should grow to the chuppa (marriage canopy) and good deeds under the guidance of the Torah.

 These sentences are usually illustrated with paintings or embroidery.
 Common symbols include plants or flowers, symbolising the tree of life (often equated with the Torah), a chuppa (to illustrate the wish for a marriage under the guidance of the Torah), a Torah scroll and crown, and animals.
 These can reflect the zodiac constellation under which a child was born, or be a reference to their name and heritage.
 Deer might give an indication of the name Zvi (Hebrew), Hirsch (German) or Herschl (Yiddish), whereas a lion might symbolise the name Löw/Ariel.
 Lions are also associated with the Tribes of Israel, Judah and Dan.

 The land of Zion

 Zion is a Biblical term that refers to Jerusalem (and to some extent the whole Land of Israel), and is the source for the modern term Zionism.
 Mount Zion is a hill outside the walls of the Old City of Jerusalem, but the term previously referred to the Temple Mount, as well as a hill in the City of David.

+Tribes of Israel

+Various symbols have been attributed to the Twelve Tribes of Israel, most notably the Lion of Judah and the priestly breastplate of Levi.

+Symbols attributed to the 12 tribes: